Learn to Interpret Atari Agents: Quantitative Evaluation

 \subsection{Implementation Details}

-We use the publicly available code for Rainbow with the same hyperparameters and model details as in~\cite{rainbow}.
-For the selection of normalization layers in the region-sensitive module, we employ the sigmoid function in games breakout, space\_invaders, and seaquest, and the softmax function in the rest games.
-In both training and testing, we cap the episode length at $108$K frames and adopt an action repeat of $4$.
-During training, rewards are clipped in the range of $[-1,1]$.
-The exploration strategy is achieved by noisy linear layers.
+We use an open-source implementation of Rainbow with the same hyperparameters and model configuration as in the original work~\cite{rainbow}.
+For the selection of normalization layers in the region-sensitive module, we employ the sigmoid function in games Breakout, Space Invaders, and Seaquest, and the softmax function in the rest of the games.
+During both training and testing, we cap the episode length at $108$K frames and adopt an action repeat of $4$.
+During training, rewards are clipped to the range of $[-1,1]$, and exploration is done by adopting the noisy linear layers.
 For every $100K$ environment steps, we suspend training and evaluate the agent for $10$ episodes, and use the snapshot with the highest average score for testing.
-During testing, an $\epsilon$-greedy policy with $\epsilon=0.001$ is used as a standard practice.
-We evaluate the agents under the no-op random start condition.
-At the beginning of each test episode, a random number (up to $30$) of no-ops are executed (as is done in training) before the agent starts playing.
-For the final performance evaluation, we report the average score across $200$ test episodes.
+At test time, we adopt the $\epsilon$-greedy policy with $\epsilon=0.001$.
+We evaluate the agents under the no-op random start condition, therefore, at the beginning of each test episode, a random number (up to $30$) of no-ops are executed (as is done in training) before the agent starts playing.
+To report the final results on each game, we initialize the environment three times with three random seeds, and with each seed, run $200$ test episodes; in Table~\ref{table:1}, each reported score is obtained by first averaging scores across $200$ test episodes for each seed and then averaging again across the three random seeds.